 29. For greasy or noxious messes, use cloth scraps from your worn clothing that are not good enough to reuse for other purposes.
 Keep a basket of clean but worn clothing pieces that can be tossed into the compost when they’ve done their job degreasing bacon or cleaning up cat vomit, for instance.
-Cotton and other plant fibers are best for this use.
-Polyesters and other manmade fibers, like plastic, will not break down in the compost, nor will they be absorbent enough for the gross jobs.
+Cotton and other plant fibres are best for this use.
+Polyesters and other man made fibres, like plastic, will not break down in the compost, nor will they be absorbent enough for the gross jobs.

-30. Make your own laundry detergent, washing soda, and noncholorine bleach and save money and packaging trash.
+30. Make your own laundry detergent, washing soda, and nonchlorine bleach and save money and packaging trash.

 In your closet

-32. Steam press your woolen suits and jackets instead of dry cleaning them.
+32. Steam press your woollen suits and jackets instead of dry cleaning them.
 You’ll reduce the toxic chemicals going into your clothes, and into the water table.
 You won’t be bringing home clingy plastic, and your clothes will be just as fresh and clean.
-Spot clean your garment though before you steam press it, so that you don’t set the dirt permanently.
+Spot clean your garment though before you steam press it so that you don’t set the dirt permanently.